SopnilSwapon/SopnilSwapon/README.md

 My journey in software engineering is driven by continuous exploration and the pursuit of mastery in these languages and frameworks.
 Committed to ongoing growth and contribution, I am eager to transition into a career where I can make meaningful strides in this dynamic field.

-**Skills:**  REACT / JS / NodeJS / ExpressJS / MongoDB / Tailwind / HTML / CSS / React Hook Form / Tanstack Query
+**Skills:**  REACT / JavaSript / TypeScript / NextJs / NodeJS / ExpressJS / MongoDB / Tailwind / HTML / CSS / React Hook Form / Tanstack Query

 - 🔭 I’m currently working on a company's project with a team.
 - 🌱 I’m currently learning NextJs